 The Ph.D.
-Completion Project is a seven-year, grant-funded project that addresses the issues surrounding Ph.D. completion and attrition.
-The Council of Graduate Schools (CGS), with generous support from Pfizer Inc and the Ford Foundation, provided funding in two phases to 29 major U.S. and Canadian research universities to create intervention strategies and pilot projects, and to evaluate the impact of these projects on doctoral completion rates and attrition patterns.
+Completion Project was a seven-year, grant-funded project that addressed the issues surrounding Ph.D. completion and attrition.
+CGS, with generous support from Pfizer Inc and the Ford Foundation, provided funding in two phases to 29 major U.S. and Canadian research universities to create intervention strategies and pilot projects, and to evaluate the impact of these projects on doctoral completion rates and attrition patterns.

 An additional 15 partner universities participated in various aspects of this project.
 The Ph.D.
 Completion Project produced some of the most comprehensive and useful data on attrition from doctoral study and completion of Ph.D. programs yet available.

 Previous studies suggest that under highly favorable conditions, no more than three-quarters of students who enter doctoral programs complete their degrees.
 Research has also shown that the vast majority of students who enter doctoral programs have the academic ability to complete the degree.